Google faces $5 billion lawsuit in U.S. for tracking 'private' internet use

 The complaint said the proposed class likely includes “millions” of Google users who since June 1, 2016 browsed the internet in “private” mode.

-It seeks damages per user of $5,000 or three times actual damages, whichever is greater, for violations of federal wiretapping and California privacy laws.
+It seeks at least $5,000 of damages per user for violations of federal wiretapping and California privacy laws.

-The law firm Boies Schiller & Flexner represents Google users Chasom Brown, Maria Nguyen and William Byatt, who filed the lawsuit in federal court in San Jose, California.
+Boies Schiller & Flexner represents the plaintiffs Chasom Brown, Maria Nguyen and William Byatt.

 The case is Brown et al v Google LLC et al, U.S. District Court, Northern District of California, No. 20-03664.

-Reporting by Jonathan Stempel in New York; Additional reporting by Paresh Dave in San Francisco; Editing by Matthew Lewis and Grant McCool
+Reporting by Jonathan Stempel in New York; Additional reporting by Paresh Dave in San Francisco; Editing by Grant McCool and Richard Pullin